-Though no direct translation exists, hygge (pronounced hoo-guh) encompasses the coziness, comradery and contentment that have long been tenants of winter in Minnesota.
+Though no direct translation exists, hygge (pronounced HEW-guh) encompasses the coziness, comradery and contentment that have long been tenets of winter in Minnesota.
 Sipping hot cocoa at a ski lodge.
 Basking in the glow of a fireplace at a bed-and-breakfast.
 Snowshoeing by candlelight.
 All these activities and more make Minnesota the perfect destination for finding the best hygge this side of Copenhagen.

 Along the always-stunning North Shore of Lake Superior, Grand Marais and the surrounding towns that make up Cook County are hosting Hygge Week, Feb.
 8-14.
 In addition to cross-country skiing, dog sledding, snowmobiling and star gazing, visitors will find Scandinavian foods, a full moon reading, cabin concert and lodging specials.

 The towns along the St. Croix River Valley (including Taylors Falls, Shafer, Lindstrom, Chisago City and Scandia) welcome hygge seekers with custom-designed itineraries encompassing wineries, wellness retreats, fine art and outdoor pursuits.
 This area is known for its Scandinavian heritage, with attractions like the Gammelgarden Museum and Valkommen Gallery telling the settlers’ stories.